 GNSS can give positions to high accuracy – the typical consumer grade GNSS is specified to have 15m latitude/longitude position error 95% of the time.
 This is more than adequate for bushwalking use.
 In fact the GNSS is usually more accurate than the map you are using to plot the coordinates!

 The first GNSS- GPS, was fully established by the US military in 1995 to provide accurate navigation for their forces.
 It has evolved a major civilian role and now the GPS system is critical for everything from the navigation of ships and aircraft, monitoring the location of police cars and railway locomotives – even providing accurate network timing in CDMA mobile phone systems!
 Receivers are now being made that can use multiple GNSS so offering potentially increased accuracy and availability.

 How Does It Work?

-The GPS system has three main segments:
+The GNSS system has three main segments:

 - Valleys, cliffs, gorges etc.

 - Cold conditions (due to normal alkaline batteries not working effectively.
 Lithium batteries are good for cold conditions: but be warned some receivers do not like Lithium batteries).

 - A GNSS does not transmit anything to determine its position. it calculates its position purely on the signal it receives from the satellites.